Descanonge/filefinder/docs/source/usage.rst

      finder.add_filter(some_filter, value=1.)
      finder.add_filter(some_filter, value=3.5)

-Very often, it can suffice to have a filter operate on the value from a single group.
+Very often, it is enough to have a filter operate on just the value from a single group.
 To that end, one can create a **group** filter by using :meth:`.Finder.add_group_filter`.
 This requires a function which acts on a single value.